 - The breach is noted but no further action is taken

-- The young person remains in the community but has amendments made to their licence conditions
+- The child or young person remains in the community but has amendments made to their licence conditions

-- The young person is given a warning letter
+- The child or young person is given a warning letter

-Young person subject to an Order of Lifelong Restriction
+Child or young person subject to an Order of Lifelong Restriction (OLR)

 - On release, the individual will be supervised in the community (or hospital setting) for the rest of their lives.

-- When the person is in the community, criminal justice social work services act as the Lead Authority and are responsible for preparing the Risk Management Plan; supervising the individual; and forming a Risk Management Team.
-The plan must be submitted to the Risk Management Authority (RMA) for approval and the Lead Authority must report to the RMA annually and review the plan should circumstances change.
-Changes to the plan must be submitted to, and approved by the RMA.
+- When the person is in the community, justice social work services act as the Lead Authority and are responsible for preparing the Risk Management Plan (RMP); supervising the individual; and forming a Risk Management Team (RMT), i.e a multi-agency, multi-disciplinary group that has delegated responsibility for the risk assessment and management of the individual.
+For the purposes of the OLR process, this group is referred to as the Risk Management Team (RMT).
+The RMT may be convened through existing structures (e.g. Multi-Agency Public Protection Arrangements (MAPPA), Restricted Patient Multi-disciplinary Teams etc.) or may be a group convened for the specific case.
+The RMP must be submitted to the Risk Management Authority (RMA) for approval and the Lead Authority must report to the RMA annually and review the plan should circumstances change.

 - If the individual requires hospital treatment, in the short-term criminal justice social work services will continue to fulfil the above roles.
 If treatment becomes longer-term, the hospital will take over as the Lead Authority and will be required to undertake the activities outlined above.